keboola/keboola-as-code-templates/keboola-ecommerce-shopify/v0/src/README.md

 # KEBOOLA-ECOMMERCE-SHOPIFY

-This is an end to end flow which is getting data from Shopify and transform them so you can use them for visualisation in your BI tool or anywhere you want.
+By using this end-to-end flow you can extract data from Shopify and transform it into visualizations in your BI tool or anywhere else you prefer.

-## Steps to make:
+## Steps to take:
-1. Setting up shopify extractor: adding credentials
-2. Setting up Snowflake database: create Snowflake database provided by Keboola
+1. Fill out your credentials in the Shopify extractor
+2. Optionaly select and authorize writers
-3. Run orchestration
+3. Run the orchestration

 ## Included components' configurations:

-Shopify EX -> TR1 -> TR2 -> TR3 -> ORCH
+Shopify EX -> TR1 -> TR2 -> TR3 -> WR -> ORCH

 ### EX: [IN-ECOMMERCE-SHOPIFY] Extractor

-Extractor collect data from Shopify about orders, products, inventory, and customers.
+Shopify extractor collects data from Shopify about the orders, products, inventory and customers.

 ### TR1: [IN-ECOMMERCE-SHOPIFY] Transformation1: Prepare Input Tables

-The first transformation pre-create tables which don't have to be downloaded from extractor, but are needed for transformation, even if they don't contain any data.
+In this Transformation, NULL values are populated in the output tables in case there are missing columns required for the following Transformations.
+If these columns are not present, they are added to the output tables.

 ### TR2: [IN-ECOMMERCE-SHOPIFY] Transformation2: Data Preparation

-Data are transformed within this transformation.
-This transformation is gathering the data, doing stand alone analysis, healts check and creates output tables.
+Within this transformation, data is transformed.
+In this transformation, data is gathered, a stand-alone analysis is performed, a health check is run, and output tables are created.

 ### TR3: [IN-ECOMMERCE-SHOPIFY] Transformation3: RFM Analysis

-Basic RFM analysis is done in this transformation.
+A basic RFM analysis is performed during this transformation.

-### ORCH: [IN-ECOMMERCE-SHOPIFY] Orchestration: BDM Creation

-This orchestrator gets data from Shopify Extractor, transform them, run RFM analysis and write data into Snowflake database.

-### WR: [OUT-ECOMMERCE-GSHEET] Writer OR WR: [OUT-ECOMMERCE-SNOWFLAKE] Writer
+### WR: [OUT-ECOMMERCE-GSHEET] Writer OR WR: [OUT-ECOMMERCE-SNOWFLAKE] Writer OR WR: [OUT-ECOMMERCE-BIGQUERY] Writer

-Writer load data into a Google sheet or Snowflake database.
+The writer loads data into a Google sheet or a Snowflake database or a BigQuery database.

-### ORCH: [OUT-ECOMMERCE-GSHEET] Orchestration: BDM Usage OR [OUT-ECOMMERCE-SNOWFLAKE] Orchestration: BDM Usage

-This orchestration use writer to load created e-commerce BDM to Google sheet or Snowflake database.
+### ORCH: [KEBOOLA-ECOMMERCE-SHOPIFY] Orchestration

+The Orchestrator gets the data from Shopify Extractor, transforms the data, runs the RFM analysis and optionally writes the data into selected writers.

 ## Business Data Model